You cannot visit our kennels without an appointment.

 There are several steps you can take if you are interested in re-homing a dog:

-- Do some research on the breed, age and size to see what dog might best suite your lifestyle.
+- Research breeds, age, and size to see what dog might best suit your lifestyle.

 - Decide on the dog that you are interested in re-homing.

 - Complete an Application form online

 You can also download an application form and post it to us:

 West Point Industrial Estate